Friday, September 29, 2023

 korean tea

 Maesilcha, plum tea, is a perfect combination of sweet and sour, and it pairs well with the patbingsu, a dessert made of shaved ice and homemade red bean topping.
-You can even enjoy some alcoholic beverages like wild-strawberry wine and quince wine.
+You can even enjoy some alcoholic beverages like wild-strawberry wine and quince wine in this Korean teahouse.

 Address: 33-1 Insadong-gil, Gwanhun-dong, Jongno-gu, Seoul, South Korea